yogmel/mobx-notes/README.md

 ### Reactions

 Reactions are the way to know an observable has changed and do something after that.
+The abstractions below are rarely used, because we will probably use the specific version of mobx, depending on the chosen framework, like `mobx-react`.

 There are 3 main types of reactions:
 - autorun: tracks every observable accessed inside it, needs to be disposed